friedev/musicli/README.md

 MusiCLI 1.0 was developed in C++ by Aaron Friesen and David Ryan for [CornHacks 2021](https://unlcornhacks.com).
 It provided a tracker-like curses interface, MIDI export via [Midifile](https://midifile.sapp.org), and limited playback via FluidSynth.
+For those interested in the old version, it can be found at the tag `v1.0.0`.

 MusiCLI 2.0 is a complete rewrite of MusiCLI in Python, developed from scratch by Aaron Friesen for [CornHacks 2022](https://unlcornhacks.com).
 MusiCLI 2.0 presents a piano roll interface, MIDI import and export via [mido](https://github.com/mido/mido), live non-blocking playback with [PyFluidSynth](https://github.com/nwhitehead/pyfluidsynth), and improved modal editing.